nuggetswise/coalition/README.md

 - **Risk Mitigation Planning:** Get actionable, AI-driven suggestions to reduce cyber risk exposure.
 - **Audit & Explainability:** Provide transparent, explainable recommendations and allow human override for compliance.
 - **Demo for Cyber Insurance:** Showcase how AI can accelerate and improve the underwriting pipeline for cyber insurance products.

+## How the AI Pipeline Works
+1. **Incident Parsing:** The LLM parses the free-text incident and generates a tailored underwriting checklist.
+2. **Checklist Selection:** User selects controls relevant to the scenario.
+3. **Broker Questions:** LLM generates Yes/No questions based on selected checklist items.
+4. **Broker Answers:** User answers each question; these responses are used as context for the next step.
+5. **Risk Mitigation & Remediation:** LLM generates context-aware suggestions and remediation steps based on the incident, checklist, and broker answers.
+6. **Recommendation & Confidence:** LLM provides an underwriting recommendation and confidence score, with a detailed explanation of its reasoning.
+7. **Broker Summary:** LLM condenses the scenario and actions into a concise note for brokers.

 ## Deployment
 - Ready for [Streamlit Community Cloud](https://streamlit.io/cloud).
 Do not commit real secrets—set them in the Cloud UI.